somiibo/module-package-examples/README.md

   - `delayMin` <?[number]> Minimum delay between keystrokes
   - `delayMax` <?[number]> Maximum delay between keystrokes

-- returns: <[Promise]<[Somiibo]>> - The method resolves when the in-page typed string is complete or when page navigation completes (if the typed string triggers a navigation).
+- returns: <[Promise]<[Object]>> - The method resolves when the in-page typed string is complete or when page navigation completes (if the typed string triggers a navigation) and returns the result of the keyboad type.

 The method runs `document.querySelectorAll` within the page and stores the result in `somiibo.property.type`.
 This method is chainable with `.scroll()`, `.click()`, `.move()`, and `.type()`.